microbiomedata/kaiko_metaproteome/README.md

 ## Unit Tests

-After installing the files, we can ensure the denovo network is producing the expected output given the model.
+After installing the files, we should ensure the denovo network is producing the expected output given the model.
 To do this, navigate to the main repo folder in a command prompt and run ```python kaiko_unit_test.py```.
 This runs the denovo model on a predetermined dataset and compares line by line to stored output.